 Every year we work with our partners to host our annual Leadership Programme.
 This is a multi-day non-residential programme where we work with 60 carefully selected young people to develop their leadership ability.
 Throughout the programme the young adults are taught key skills such as effective communication and networking, hear from world class leaders, be mentored by local and international members of the Powerlist Foundation network and get to know their peers, creating a powerful support network.

-What is it?
 The Powerlist Foundation and Deloitte Leadership Programme is a 2½-day intensive series of workshops, seminars, mentoring and networking designed to provide elements and ingredients that go into shaping leadership success.
 It gives high calibre students a sample of and/or access to the type of resources that enable successful leaders, such as:

 - Tools to raise your self-awareness – Business Chemistry and Leading High Performance Teams.
 Designed for use in a business context, Business Chemistry is a personality system developed by researchers from the fields of neuro-anthropology and genetics that draws upon the latest biological research and statistical analysis technology.
 In contrast to many other personality systems, Business Chemistry explicitly focuses on observable, business-relevant characteristics and their implications within a business setting.

 - Others to collaborate with as colleagues/team mates, mentors etc

 - Role models to be inspired by – Students are split into groups of 10 and assigned one mentor and two buddies.